piotr1204Essex/piotr1204Essex.github.io/visualisation.md

 3)     Anon (2023) Principles of Data Visualization 2 [Lecturecast] VD_PCOM7E JANUARY 2023 Visualizing Data January 2023 University of Essex Online.

+### Summary post

+In summary, the Ryanair page seems much better to use than EasyJet's one.
+The data visualisation methods applied on Ryanair's page are not only serving its purpose - allowing user to take the action but are also calm and pleasant for the user's eye.
+EasyJet, on the other hand, provides a very small map with overload of information.
+It is causing confusion and, in my personal opinion, may distract the users from the task they want to perform.
+Both of the designs, although similar in the architecture, differ tremendously in the execution.

+References:

+1)     Ryanair.
+(2020) Ryanair Route Map.
+Available at : https://www.ryanair.com/gb/en/cheap-flight-destinations (Accessed: January 29, 2023)

+2)     Easy Jet.
+(2020) Easy Jet-Route Map.
+Available at: https://www.easyjet.com/en/routemap (Accessed: January 29, 2023)

 ## Links to artefacts

 ## Reflective piece